PeterAustria/node-red-contrib-ta-cmi/README.md

 ### 0.1.8 Fixed issue with undefined variable

-### 0.1.9 Digital and analog network inputs added (experimental)
+### 0.1.9 Digital and analog network inputs added
-- As of a user request digital and analog network inputs for the UVR1611 were added.
-Because I do not have a 1611 available for testing, these settings are currently experimental until I get a resposse to see if it works as expected.
+- Digital and analog network inputs for the UVR1611 were added.
 - Help text for the info tab enhanced
 - Language translations in the UI improved

+### 0.1.10 One C.M.I. and more CAN-Devices
+- Support for querying more than one CAN-Device with one C.M.I. added.
+Please see the help page in the flow editor of NODE-Red or the FAQ.
+- Fixed a possible crash when you enter an IP-Address of another device (not the C.M.I) which also answers with an http-reply but in a wrong format.
+- Fixed pharsing problem
+- Updated help text and translations

 ## FAQ